tryigit/Chrome-Mind-Tuner/README.md

 ## WebView Configuration Framework

+> [!WARNING]
+> This is not recommended in Cn Roms as it will change the Webview Ram Management method.

 These settings are optimized for the Android System WebView component.

 ### 🚀 Core WebView Optimization Tier